s-expressionists/Inravina/papers/NOTES.md

    statement in the "Exceptional Situations" section of SET-PPRINT-DISPATCH about read-only tables and the error that should result from attempting to modify one.
+6. In the description for `*print-lines*` it states:
+   > If an attempt is made to go beyond that many lines, “..” is
+   > printed at the end of the last line followed by all of the
+   > suffixes (closing delimiters) that are pending to be printed.
+   This does not specify what should be done if the suffix contains newlines.

 ## Issues with ansi-test